 If the “contact us” email address listed on your website really means contact you, you’ll quickly be overwhelmed by the number of emails awaiting your reply.
 And responding days later isn’t an option.
 Waiting even 30 minutes to make contact decreases your odds of qualifying a lead by 21 times, as compared to calling within five minutes, according to the Lead Response Management Study.

-With automation software, you can respond immediately every time—without even having to think about it.
+With automation software like the one provided by Keap, you can respond immediately every time—without even having to think about it.
 Instead of taking requests via an email address, add a “contact us” form to your website.
-Smart client management software like Infusionsoft by Keap can give you the HTML code needed for your site.
+Smart client management software like Keap can give you the HTML code needed for your site.

 When a prospect completes the form by entering her name, email address, and comments, the automation software issues an email reply right away.
 The response is a prewritten template, but it can sound like you just fired it off.